mcbuddy/testivai-visual-regression/packages/testivai-visual-regression/README.md

-# TestiVAI Visual Regression SDK
+# testivAI Visual Regression SDK

 A TypeScript SDK for visual regression testing that integrates with multiple testing frameworks.